About the Board

 Safer Internet Day 2018

 Safer Internet Day 2018 will be celebrated globally on Tuesday 6th February 2018 with the slogan 'Create, Connect and Share Respect: A better internet starts with you'.
-Further details and resources are available on the UK Safer Internet Centre website.
+Further details and resources are available on the UK Safer Internet Centre website and ERASE website (To educate and raise awareness of child sexual exploitation).

 January 2018 - Updated Procedures and Practice Guidance